-Launch the ASUS Update utility from the Windows® desktop by clicking Start > Programs > ASUS > ASUSUpdate > ASUSUpdate.
-The ASUS Update main window appears.

-- Select Update BIOS from the Internet option from the drop-down menu, then click Next. - Select the ASUS FTP site nearest you to avoid network traffic, or click Auto Select.
-Click Next.

-- From the FTP site, select the BIOS version that you wish to download.
-Click Next. - 5.
+- 1. From the Windows® desktop, click Start > Programs > ASUS > ASUSUpdate > ASUSUpdate. - 2.
+Select Update BIOS from the Internet from the drop-down menu, then click Next. - 3.
+Select the ASUS FTP site nearest you to avoid network traffic, or click Auto Select then click Next. - 4.
+From the FTP site, select the BIOS version that you wish to download then click Next. - 5.
 Follow the screen instructions to complete the update process.